Team-Neidin/Team-Neidin.github.io/sponsors.md

 <img align="right" width="150" height="125" src="https://www.kenmare.ie/contentFiles/productImages/Large/Holbein.png">

-Holbein Carpentry & Joinery is based in the picturesque town of Kenmare, South Kerry.
-It strives to cater for all their client's joinery and furniture requirements, and to support local craftspeople and industry.
-It has established a reputation for quality, value, and timely completion of their projects.
+Holbein Carpentry & Joinery is one of our presenting sponsors.
+They are based in the picturesque town of Kenmare, South Kerry.
+They strive to cater for all their client's joinery and furniture requirements, and to support local craftspeople and industry.
+They have established a reputation for quality, value, and timely completion of their projects.
 They create bespoke products, tailored to meet personalised design specifications.
 They are proud to have a fantastic team of hardworking and loyal staff.

 ### [MHL Consulting Engineers](https://www.mhl.ie)